-JSTRA conduct feasibility studies to identify R&D research issues which will contribute to increasing our understanding of flow field around the stern by incorporating the latest achievements in experimental and computational fluid dynamics, for the purpose of optimizing ship’s stern design, which could have a significant influence on improving ship propulsion efficiency.
+JSTRA conducts feasibility studies to identify R&D research issues which will contribute to increasing our understanding of flow field around the stern by incorporating the latest achievements in experimental and computational fluid dynamics, for the purpose of optimizing ship’s stern design, which could have a significant influence on improving ship propulsion efficiency.

-Based on an understanding of the ship technology needs of the maritime industries, JSTRA conducts to enhance its information gathering and organization capabilities with regard to ship technology related R&D trends, overseas technologies and political policies, and trends on international regulations and standards relating to environment conservation and safety.
+Studies and Research Based on an understanding of the ship technology needs of the maritime industries, JSTRA conducts to enhance its information gathering and organization capabilities with regard to ship technology related R&D trends, overseas technologies and political policies, and trends on international regulations and standards relating to environment conservation and safety.